itoyori/itoyori/docs/src/01_tutorial.md

 });
 ```

-`ityr::serial_for_each` receives a user-defined function (lambda) that operates on each element, resulting in more concise and structured code.
+`ityr::for_each` receives a user-defined function (lambda) that operates on each element, resulting in more concise and structured code.

 Notes:
-- Itoyori's iterator-based functions such as `ityr::serial_for_each()` resemble C++ STL algorithms
+- Itoyori's iterator-based functions such as `ityr::for_each()` resemble C++ STL algorithms
-- The first (optional) argument `ityr::serial_loop_options` specifies the number of elements that are internally checked out at the same time
+- The first argument `ityr::execution::sequenced_policy` specifies the sequential execution policy
+    - `checkout_count` parameter denotes the number of elements that are internally checked out at the same time
-    - By default, the checkout count is 1
+    - By default, the checkout count is 1 (`ityr::execution::seq`)
 - If global iterators made with `ityr::make_global_iterator()` are passed, they are automatically checked out in the specified granularity
     - Global pointers can be treated as iterators, but they are not automatically checked out; instead `ityr::ori::global_ref` is passed to user functions
     - If the checkout mode is `read`, a const reference is passed to the user function; otherwise, a nonconst reference is passed